everly-gif/Learners-refined/README.md

 # The current issues we found in the current online education system
 Students easily feel demotivated and detached.<br>
 No Proper effective communication between authorities and students<br>
-No awareness what is happening around campus(extra-curricular activities)<br>
+No awareness of what is happening around campus( online extra-curricular activities)<br>
 No proper doubt clarification system<br>
 Less/ineffective peer-to-peer and teacher-peer communication<br>